lsst-dm/dmtn-205/index.rst

 IVOA recommends certain predefined values be used for those descriptions when they apply (e.g. "Calibration" as a "UsedDescription"), which could be identified by configuration that depends on the pipeline definition.

 IVOA also defines a "WasInformedBy" relationship between two Activities and a "WasDerivedFrom" relationship between two Entities.
-These may be useful in collapsed views of the ``QuantumGraph`` in which datasets or quanta are elided, but in our case they ca always be computed from the Activity-Entity/quantum-dataset relationships, rather than being graphs we would store directly.
+These may be useful in collapsed views of the ``QuantumGraph`` in which datasets or quanta are elided, but in our case they can always be computed from the Activity-Entity/quantum-dataset relationships, rather than being graphs we would store directly.

 IVOA has no direct counterpart to our "predicted" vs. "available" vs "actual" categorization of quantum-dataset relationships.
 Because a relationship can have at most one associated "GeneratedDescription" or "UsedDescription", we cannot use one set of description types for the role-like information and another for this categorization.